delacruz-dev/learn-webpack/example8_deploying_to_production/README.md

 })
 ```

-Finally, hit `npm run dist` again and see what happens to your generated bundle sizes and code.
+Finally, hit `npm run build` again and see what happens to your generated bundle sizes and code.